dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp1201.md

 By assigning the result of REVERSE back to *list*, you've removed the reference to the original value of *list*.
 Assuming the cons cells in the original list aren't referenced anywhere else, they're now eligible to be garbage collected.
 However, in many Lisp implementations it'd be more efficient to immediately reuse the existing cons cells rather than allocating new ones and letting the old ones become garbage.

 NREVERSE allows you to do exactly that.
 The N stands for non-consing, meaning it doesn't need to allocate any new cons cells.
-The exact side effects of NREVERSE are intentionally not specified--it's allowed to modify any CAR or CDR of any cons cell in the list--but a typical implementation might walk down the list changing the CDR of each cons cell to point to the previous cons cell, eventually returning the cons cell that was previously the last cons cell in the old list and is now the head of the reversed list.
+The exact side effects of NREVERSE are intentionally not specified -- it's allowed to modify any CAR or CDR of any cons cell in the list -- but a typical implementation might walk down the list changing the CDR of each cons cell to point to the previous cons cell, eventually returning the cons cell that was previously the last cons cell in the old list and is now the head of the reversed list.
 No new cons cells need to be allocated, and no garbage is created.

 Most recycling functions, like NREVERSE, have nondestructive counterparts that compute the same result.
 In general, the recycling functions have names that are the same as their non-destructive counterparts except with a leading N. However, not all do, including several of the more commonly used recycling functions such as NCONC, the recycling version of APPEND, and DELETE, DELETE-IF, DELETE-IF-NOT, and DELETE-DUPLICATES, the recycling versions of the REMOVE family of sequence functions.